SHARP in the Field

 Opportunities for Discovery and Adventure

 SHARP Literacy is thrilled to partner with museums and organizations around Milwaukee and Waukesha County to provide a more diverse educational experience for students.
-Our educational tours program started with all SHARP students taking a decent-led tour at the Milwaukee Art Museum.
+Our educational tours program started with all SHARP students taking a docent-led tour at the Milwaukee Art Museum.

 Milwaukee Art Museum: K4 – Science – Living Things